LycheeOrg/LycheeOrg.github.io/docs/md/distributions.md

 As described in issue #486 , LudovicRousseau proposes a data-code separation way of installing Lychee.

-He splits Lychee itself and the pictures he has 2 directories:
+He splits Lychee itself and the pictures into 2 directories:
 - `Lychee` with the code of Lychee
 - `Lychee-data` containing:
 ```